Google: Logo

 The original Google logo was designed by Sergey Brin.
 Since 1998, Google has been designing special, temporary alternate logos to place on their homepage intended to celebrate holidays, events, achievements and people.
 The first Google Doodle was in honor of the Burning Man Festival of 1998.
 The doodle was designed by Larry Page and Sergey Brin to notify users of their absence in case the servers crashed.
 Subsequent Google Doodles were designed by an outside contractor, until Larry and Sergey asked then-intern Dennis Hwang to design a logo for Bastille Day in 2000.
 From that point onward, Doodles have been organized and created by a team of employees termed "Doodlers".
+These are sometimes used to promote Google's hoaxes.